pdwaggoner/plotmm/README.md

 ## Contribute

 We welcome PRs or any form of contribution to the `plotmm` package, as it's still very much in it's infancy.
-For example (thanks [@DominiqueMakowski](https://github.com/DominiqueMakowski) for the language ideas below):
+For example (thanks to [@DominiqueMakowski](https://github.com/DominiqueMakowski) for the language ideas below):

 - Create or check existing <a href=https://github.com/pdwaggoner/plotmm/issues><img src="docs/src/assets/issue_bug.png" height="25"></a> issues to report, replicate, or debug.